Ayush272002/STL/README.md

 ### Containers

+- **string**: A custom string class with dynamic memory management, efficient resizing, C-string support, concatenation, and element access with bounds checking.
 - **Vector**: Dynamic array with contiguous memory storage, supporting random access, dynamic resizing, and efficient insertion/removal at the end.
 - **List**: A custom singly linked list implementation supporting efficient insertions and deletions at both ends and arbitrary positions, with features like dynamic memory management, size tracking, and element access.